 GeneCards Summary for HMOX1 Gene

 HMOX1 (Heme Oxygenase 1) is a Protein Coding gene.
-Diseases associated with HMOX1 include pulmonary disease, chronic obstructive and heme oxygenase-1 deficiency.
+Diseases associated with HMOX1 include heme oxygenase-1 deficiency and pulmonary disease, chronic obstructive.
 Among its related pathways are MicroRNAs in cancer and Angiogenesis (CST).
-GO annotations related to this gene include protein homodimerization activity and enzyme binding.
+GO annotations related to this gene include protein homodimerization activity and oxidoreductase activity.
 An important paralog of this gene is HMOX2.

 UniProtKB/Swiss-Prot for HMOX1 Gene

 Heme oxygenase cleaves the heme ring at the alpha methene bridge to form biliverdin.
 Biliverdin is subsequently converted to bilirubin by biliverdin reductase.
 Under physiological conditions, the activity of heme oxygenase is highest in the spleen, where senescent erythrocytes are sequestrated and destroyed.
 Exhibits cytoprotective effects since excess of free heme sensitizes cells to undergo apoptosis